 The Four Types of Power*Trust Links

 This combination is often found on links from universities or government institutions.
-Although their individual sub-pages have very low linkage, i.e. low power, they “enjoy” a relatively high level of implied trust.
+Although their sub-pages have very low linkage (i.e. low power), they enjoy a high level of implied trust.
 Don’t be fooled by a low power display.
 The link itself is very trustworthy and often more difficult to get than a “powerful” one.

-Links with neither trust nor power won’t help your site much, these links should not be pursued in link building.
-A possible usage for those links might be as “backfill” to carefully mix in some “noise” to your back link profile.
-As the screenshot below shows, a good example is a new sub-blog of a strong top domain such as wordpress.com.
-Because the trust is inherited domain wide, don’t forget that the trust of the top domain might also affect some links as well.
-Hundreds of spam blogs on wordpress.com without further action are useless and dangerous.
+Links with neither Trust nor Power won’t help your site much.
+They may be from new, dormant, or penalized sites.
+A possible usage for those links might be as filler to carefully mix in some “noise” to your backlink profile.
+As the screenshot below shows, a good example is a new sub-blog of a strong top domain such as WordPress.com.
+Remember that Trust is inherited domain wide and may also affect some links.
+Make sure to manually review the page before seeking a link from it.

-A link from a page with high trust and high power is obviously the “wet dream” for any link builder.
-If you can get one of those, stick to it!
+A link from a page with high Trust and high Power is obviously the perfect link for any link builder.
+If you can get one of those, go for it!

 Reviews of LRT Power*Trust, Power, and Trust metrics